 1. Freedom is constrained by the choices possible (the choices both recognized and actionable.)
 The circumstances of the world constrain.

-2. Choices are restricted by a person's values, knowledge and competencies and by their disposition to defensive shame, guilt and anxiety.
+2. Choices are restricted by a person's circumstances as shaped by their values, knowledge and competencies (and by their disposition to defensive shame, guilt and anxiety).
 A person’s powers and dispositions can be shaped by coercive power, by a restricted agenda, and by the acceptance of a “natural order of things” (Steven Lukes).

 3. Communities have average expected choice principles that most members employ to maintain good standing.
 Choice is guided by what is taken to be “the done thing”.
-Repression, indoctrination, and social coercion may further restrict choice when choice is seen as a threat to an established community.
-There are many established communities with different agendas and choice principles.
+Repression, indoctrination, and social coercion may further restrict choice when choice is seen as a threat to community.
+A person's world involves communities with different agendas and choice principles.
 A person is always a member of multiple communities.
 This naturally causes conflict.

 4. Some definitions: A person’s eligibility to act corresponds to their behavior potential, which corresponds to the range of their freedom.
 A person’s behavior potential is the range of actions they can perform.
 A person’s full range of eligibilities, their full behavior potential, is their status.
 A person’s status corresponds to their world (comparable to the ecological concept of “niche”).
 A person’s world is defined by his or her behavior potential.
 “The world is all that is the case.”
 (Wittgenstein).
 The world is limited by the possible actions a person can perform including the actions involved in recognizing the world.